 Salt to taste

-Fry the cashews in 1 tablespoon ghee till golden brown.
+Fry the cashews in 1 tbsp ghee till golden brown.

-Heat 2 teaspoon ghee in a pan.
+Heat 2 tsp ghee in a pan.
 Add pepper corns and cumin seeds.

 After the pepper corns pop, add the ginger and curry leaves.